tardate/LittleArduinoProjects/ESP8266/YouTubeFootSwitch/README.md

 ### Button Tester Program

-I used the [ButtonTester](./ButtonTester/ButtonTester.ino) sketch to verify that all foot switches and LEDs are working correcty and can be controlled from the ESP8266.
+I used the [ButtonTester](./ButtonTester/ButtonTester.ino) sketch to verify that all foot switches and LEDs are working correctly and can be controlled from the ESP8266.

 With a laptop connected on the same wifi network as the footswitch, open the